Tomasz-Marek/Autonomous_car/README.md

 - **Jupyter Notebook** (for prototyping and testing)

 > No machine learning or deep learning techniques are used in this project.

 ---

+## ⚠️ Known Limitations (WIP)

+- Lane detection currently works on a **single static image** only (no video yet).
+- Sign detection is tuned for a specific lighting setup and camera; thresholds may require manual tuning.
+- The traffic sign database in `baza_do_porownania/` is limited and does not cover all possible signs.
+- Control logic (steering/throttle) and Raspberry Pi integration are **not implemented yet**.
+- No automated tests yet — most validation is done visually via debug windows.

+---
+## 📝 Changelog (recent)

+- 2025-11-03: Documented lane and sign detection modules, added WIP limitations.
+- 2025-11-02: Improved traffic sign classifier (shape + color → ORB group selection).
+- 2025-11-01: Initial version of lane detection on static image (`droga2.png`).

+---